 Maryland has had a rough stretch after starting the season out 5-0.
 After losing a sloppy game to Clemson, it’s time to look at rebuilding for 2014.

 In spite of missing its top quarterback and top two receivers, Maryland threw a 71-yard touchdown pass to Levern Jacobs to grab a 7-3 lead.
 But Clemson would come back with more points and take a 16-7 lead to halftime.
 A pair of Clemson fumbles allowed Maryland a pair of 41 yard field goals to bring it to 16-13, but Tajh Boyd and Clemson’s passing game made it 33-13 and 40-20 before a garbage time score at the end.

 Maryland’s defense wasn’t spectacular, but it did well enough to win.
 The offense was the real problem: four giveaways and a turnover on downs led to 20 Clemson points.
 On offense, the Terrapins had just 82 yards rushing, and at one point quarterback C.J.
 Rowe was 2-of-18 passing in the second half.
 Maryland has a week off, then hosts Syracuse on Nov.
 9.

 A word for the Big Ten teams not playing today:

 - Michigan is building a few run-option plays for the Michigan State game next week.
 Option One: pray.

-- Darrell Hazell finished the incantations that would reflect any harm Ohio State inflicted on Purdue back to the Buckeyes, kind of like Harry Potter and He Who Must Not Be Named.
+- Darrell Hazell finished the incantations that would reflect any harm Ohio State inflicts on Purdue back to the Buckeyes, much like Harry Potter and He Who Must Not Be Named.